Black-capped squirrel monkey: Distribution and habitat

-Saimiri displaying the characteristic ‘Roman arch’ facial pattern of the black-capped squirrel monkey have been documented throughout most of Bolivia, northern Peru, and between the Jurua and Purus Rivers in Brazil.
-They are found in lowland tropical rainforests near water in densely forested and swampy regions.
-They are predominantly arboreal, and while they utilise all levels of the forests they have been observed to keep mostly to the lower canopies for the purposes of travel and foraging It has been proposed that matrilineal troops of Saimiri boliviensis are formed due to an abundance of fruit and insects present in their habitat, which is not present in the habitats of other species of the Saimiri genus.
+Saimiri displaying the characteristic 'Roman arch' facial pattern of the black-capped squirrel monkey have been documented throughout most of Bolivia, northern Peru, and between the Jurua and Purus Rivers in Brazil.
+The species is found in lowland tropical rainforests near water in densely forested and swampy regions.
+It is predominantly arboreal, and while it utilises all levels of the forests, it has been observed to keep mostly to the lower canopies for the purposes of travel and foraging.
+It has been proposed that matrilineal troops of Saimiri boliviensis are formed due to an abundance of fruit and insects present in their habitat, which is not present in the habitats of other species of the Saimiri genus.

 Biology

 Saimiri boliviensis are mostly arboreal but will occasionally also be found on the forest floor.
 They are diurnal and have been observed to be most active during the early to mid-morning, before resting for one or two hours in the afternoon, followed by another period of activity from the early afternoon to evening.